 Managing Impulsivity in Children: Tips and Tools

-Many parents and teachers struggle with excessively impulsive children.
+Many parents and teachers struggle with excessively impulsive and inattentive children.
 They wonder if the child is choosing to be oppositional, defiant, and intentionally disobedient, or if the child truly cannot control their behavior.
 They may even question whether their child has Attention Deficit Hyperactivity Disorder (ADHD).

 In this article, we’ll help parents and teachers to identify impulsivity in children, as well as address the probable causes and provide resources to better manage impulsive behavior.

-What Causes Impulsive Behavior?
+What Causes Impulsive Behavior in Children?

 Signs of Impulsivity in Kids